 - Enable Workflow Snapshots: By default, workflow snapshots are disabled.
 Check the box to enable snapshots.
 Workflow snapshots enable users to store query results and the underlying report structures at the time a workflow is started.
 Workflow participants can then load the snapshots back to view the exact query results and/ or structure at the time the original workflow was submitted.
 Click here to learn more about snapshots.

-- Enable Workflow Templates: This allows developers to load custom workflow templates into the system to supplement the built-in Conversations workflow.
+- Enable Workflow Templates: This setting allows developers to load custom workflow templates into the system to supplement the built-in Conversations workflow.
 Access to the templates in the system is governed by the permissions setting (see below).

 - Polling Interval: The Polling Interval is the frequency at which clients are updated with changes in the workflow threads.
 By default, this is set at 60 seconds.
 Setting the polling rate too low can have a negative impact on performance.